Thiago Mendes: Lille

 On 8 July 2017, Ligue 1 side Lille announced the signing of Mendes on a five-year contract.
 The transfer fee was reported as "worth up to €9 million" after being signed by manager Marcelo Bielsa.

 Lyon

 On 3 July 2019, Mendes signed for Ligue 1 club Lyon.

+Vasco da Gama

+On 3 July 2025, Mendes signed for Campeonato Brasileiro Série A club Vasco da Gama.